 Can you tell us why did you decide to become a Chartered Accountant?

 Interestingly, I was a Science student until Grade 12 and I aspired to be an Engineer.
 I prepared and gave the engineering entrance exams, but somehow could not crack IIT.

-At that point in time, with little information on other career options for science students, my parents encouraged me to pursue commerce stream and eventually to become a Chartered Accountant.
+At that point in time, with little information on other career options for science students, my parents encouraged me to pursue a commerce stream and eventually become a Chartered Accountant.

-Fast forward, in 1999, I qualified as a CA from ICAI (The Institute of Chartered Accountants of India).
+Fast forward, to 1999, I qualified as a CA from ICAI (The Institute of Chartered Accountants of India).